Mid-engine design: FM4 layout – Front Mid-engine / Four-wheel drive

-This layout, similar to the above FMR layout, with the engine between driver and the front axle, adds front-wheel drive to become a four-wheel drive.
-An engineering challenge with this layout is getting the power to the front wheels past the engine - this would normally involve raising the engine to allow a propshaft to pass under the engine, or in the case of the Ferrari FF taking power from both ends of the crankshaft with two separate gearboxes.
+This layout, similar to the above FMR layout, with the engine between the driver and the front axle, adds front-wheel drive to become a four-wheel drive.
+An engineering challenge with this layout is getting the power to the front wheels past the engine – this would normally involve raising the engine to allow a propshaft to pass under the engine, or in the case of the Ferrari FF taking power from both ends of the crankshaft with two separate gearboxes.